aau-claaudia/hpc/docs/mistral/guides/le-chat-vs-ai-studio.md

 - Get help writing or editing — abstracts, emails, reports, grant sections
 - Summarise a paper, document, or set of notes
 - Ask questions and explore a topic through conversation
-- Upload a PDF and ask questions about it *(this is RAG — see below)*
+- Upload a PDF and ask questions about it
-- Give the model a standing instruction it always follows *(via Projects)*
+- Give the model a standing instruction it always follows
 - Generate images or get research ideas quickly

 **Do not use Le Chat when you need to:**